The History of Derry Township

 20th Century

-The Township of Derry, Hershey, remains a community with a small-town feel, with residents that place a high priority on family.
-The area offers a School District that excels academically, a full-service accredited police department, a state-of-the-art library, a recreation center with two swimming pools,ย andย nine public parks.
+The Township of Derry, Hershey, remains a small-town community with residents who prioritize family.
+The area offers an academically excelling School District, a full-service accredited police department, a state-of-the-art library, a recreation center with three swimming pools (two indoor and one outdoor), an indoor gymnasium, a fitness center, and ten public parks.
 Hershey is conveniently located within 100 miles of diverse cultural activities in Harrisburg, Lancaster, Philadelphia, and New York.